srijan-nayak/storefront-backend/README.md

 # Storefront backend

-A nodejs backend for a hypothetical storefront.
+A nodejs backend API for a hypothetical storefront built with ExpressJS and PostgresSWL.

 ## Installing and setting up